marle3003/mokapi/docs/guides/kafka/quick-start.md

 This specification defines a topic called "orders" that accepts messages in the format of an "Order" object which has an orderId, a customer name, and an array of items, each with an itemId and a quantity.

 ## Create a Producer
-Next, create a javascript file `orders.js` to generate messages for your topic
+Next, create a JavaScript file `orders.js` to generate messages for your topic

 ```javascript
 import { produce } from 'mokapi/kafka'